Bringing a Sharper Lens to Data Reviews: Part 2

 When sharing findings, be sure to highlight where the inequities live as well as where they were not found.
 When discussing meaningful demographic differences, contextualize the findings within the relevant history and background.
 Highlight the important social, structural, and historical factors that contribute to the pattern of results you observed.

-Working toward equity is an ongoing effort, so continue to develop your team.
+Working toward opportunity for all students is an ongoing effort, so continue to develop your team.
 You will need to foster a culture where peers are willing to ask tough questions, have uncomfortable conversations, and consider divergent perspectives.
 Doing these things can be hard!
 In groups, our ability to engage in these kinds of challenging activities rests on the strength of relationships.
 Therefore, between data reviews, find opportunities to strengthen the trust, care, and communication among your team.
-Stronger teams generate deeper insights, which lead to more effective actions for achieving equity.
+Stronger teams generate deeper insights, which lead to more effective actions.

 - Knips, A. (2019, June 13).
 6 steps to equitable data analysis.
 Edutopia.